Do I need a PODE report?

 In these situations, a PODE Lite report may be more appropriate, or in some cases, no report at all.

-We won’t recommend a full report unless it’s genuinely necessary.
+We won’t recommend a report unless it’s genuinely necessary.

 Why it’s risky to guess

-Pensions behave very differently from property or savings.
-They are: taxed differently, accessed later in life subject to growth assumptions and often structured in complex ways.
+As an asset type, pensions behave very differently from property or savings.
+They’re taxed differently, accessed later in life, influenced by growth assumptions and often structured in highly complex ways.

-That’s why many solicitors instruct a PODE specialist pension divorce report, not to complicate matters, but to protect both parties from unintended imbalance.
+That’s why many solicitors instruct a pension expert to produce a PODE report, not to complicate matters, but to protect both parties from unintended imbalance and support long term fairness.